Public Information & Special Projects

 The records custodian must permit the inspection immediately or as soon as practicable, but no later than fifteen (15) calendar days after the records custodian receives the inspection request.
 If inspection is not permitted within three (3) business days, the person making the request will receive a written response explaining when the records will be available for inspection or when the public body will respond to the request.
 If any of the records sought are not available for public inspection, the person making the request is entitled to a written response from the records custodian explaining the reasons inspection has been denied.
 The written denial shall be delivered or mailed within fifteen (15) calendar days after the records custodian received the request for inspection.

 If a person requesting inspection would like a copy of public record, a reasonable fee may be charged.
-The fee for black and white copies of documents 8 ½ x 11 or Legal size is $.50 per single sided page ($.75 for color).
-The fee for larger documents up to 11 x 17 is $1.00 per single sided page.
-The County will charge a reasonable rate for copies that are larger than 11 x 17 or which require special machinery or supplies, and for records other than documents, that are stored on other media, e.g. photographs, tape recordings, computer tapes or discs.
+The fee for copies is $1.00 per single sided page for standard copies up to a paper size of 11x 17 inches.
+The County will charge a reasonable rate for copies that are larger than 11 x 17, or which require special machinery or supplies, and for records other than documents, that are stored on other media, e.g. photographs, tape recordings, computer tapes or discs.
 Additional charges may apply for records or information contained in a computer database.
 The records custodian may request that applicable fees for copying public records be paid in advance, before the copies are made.
 A receipt indicating that the fees have been paid for making copies of public records will be provided upon request to the person requesting the copies.

 Requests for Inspection of Public Records may be addressed directly to the “Records Custodian” for the particular County Government Department to which the requested records relate, if known.
 If the records sought pertain to more than one County Department, or the appropriate County Department is not known, requests may be addressed to: